Finding The Right Path To Real Recovery

 them how to heal themselves.
 This radically unconventional

 approach helped many build self-respect, healthy entitlement and

-and individualized to respond to the needs of every client~ but
+It was individualized to respond to the needs of every client~

 - Clients learned how to experience, accept, tolerate and endure